AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 ## Overview
 OpenGL is a cross-platform application programming interface (API) specification.
 What this means is that OpenGL consists of a set of language & hardware independent functions that by itself is unable to interact with any system.
 For this reason, OpenGL serves as a standard that graphics drivers will then utilise & in some cases extend upon for additional functionality.

 OpenGL is limited only to rendering, providing no features such as input, audio or even the ability to utilise a window to render to.
 For this reason, additional libraries will be needed in this lab.
-The installation process for them is detailed in the [Setup](#Setup) section.
+The download process for them is detailed in the [Setup](#Setup) section.

 A good resource for learning OpenGL is [LearnOpenGL](https://learnopengl.com/Introduction).
 The LearnOpenGL material will bare similarity to the material in these labs, however different libraries are used, so proceed with caution.